Melvinvmegen/MVM_Blog/content/en/privacy-policy.md

 ## 3. Who do we share your personal information with?
 For the purposes set out above, we may disclose your personal information to:

-Our employees, agents, and subsidiaries.
+- Our employees, agents, and subsidiaries.
-Third-party service providers to process or handle personal information on our behalf.
+- Third-party service providers to process or handle personal information on our behalf.
-Government agencies and law enforcement or regulatory authorities when required by law.
+- Government agencies and law enforcement or regulatory authorities when required by law.
-Our insurers and external legal advisors.
+- Our insurers and external legal advisors.
-In the event of a merger, acquisition sale or reorganization, or the potential thereof, we may disclose information about you to the extent the personal information is necessary to carry on the business or activity that was the object of the transaction.
+- In the event of a merger, acquisition sale or reorganization, or the potential thereof, we may disclose information about you to the extent the personal information is necessary to carry on the business or activity that was the object of the transaction.
 In the event of a completed transaction, notice will be given to affected users.
-We do not and will never sell your personal information to others.
+- We do not and will never sell your personal information to others.

 ## 4. Where do we store your personal information?
-We may transfer personal information that we collect about you outside of EU, including the United States, for the purposes set out above and in the Privacy Policy, including for processing by our third-party service providers in connection with those purposes.
+We may transfer personal information that we collect about you outside of EU, including the United States for processing by our third-party service providers in connection with those purposes.
 Our third-party service providers may perform processing activities outside of EU.

 We and our third-party service providers may be required to disclose your personal information to the courts, government authorities, law enforcement or regulatory authorities of the country where personal information is being stored in response to a valid demand or request in accordance with applicable laws.